thor-mang/thor_mang_scripts/README.md

-# thor_mang_scripts

-Provides optional scripts for managing the thor_mang workspace
+Provides optional scripts for managing a ros workspace